 Additionally, in the interview I always ask candidates if there is anything they would change about our website.

 This serves two purposes:

 - One of the characteristics of a good marketer is to instinctively critically analyse any marketing they come across.
 This questions probes that skill.

 - It shows whether they have bothered to do any research on the company.
 Again, I am always surprised how few to even look at the website, let alone do any real research.

 Easy to digest format

 As a candidate, you think you are unique and special because it is you.
-You know you would smash this job, and be a valued member of the team.
+You know you would smash this job, and become a valued member of the team.

-As an employer, you are a faceless piece of paper amongst many, many others.
-Finding the people to invite in for an interview is also another job amongst many others that day.
+As an employer, you are a faceless piece of paper among many, many others.
+Finding the people to invite in for an interview is also another job among many others that day.
 I don’t have time to read dozens of text heavy cover letters and CVs.

 Use a modern and simple design, highlighting the key marketing experience you have at the top of your CV, using bullet points and key facts.